berserkware/waffleweb/docs/Reference/middleware.py.rst

 ``runRequestMiddleware(request, app)``
 --------------------------------------

 Runs all the middleware on the request and then returns the request.
+It calls the ``before(request)`` method on the middleware classes.

 **Parameters:**
  - **request** (``Request``) - The request to run the middleware on.